My Spanish Heart

-My Spanish Heart is the tenth solo album by Chick Corea, recorded and released in 1976.
-Prominent guest musicians include Corea’s Return to Forever bandmate Stanley Clarke on basses, violinist Jean-Luc Ponty, drummers Steve Gadd and Narada Michael Walden, and Corea’s wife Gayle Moran on vocals.
+My Spanish Heart is a studio album by Chick Corea, recorded and released in 1976.
+Prominent guest musicians include Corea’s Return to Forever bandmate Stanley Clarke on basses, violinist Jean-Luc Ponty, drummers Steve Gadd and Narada Michael Walden and Corea’s wife Gayle Moran on vocals.

 The album combines jazz fusion pieces and more traditional Latin music pieces.
 The album includes use of full brass and string sections on some tracks.
 "El Bozo" suite relies heavily on the use of synthesizers while "Spanish Fantasy" suite is mostly acoustic.
 The first four tracks form a suite as well.
 “Armando’s Rhumba” is now widely considered a jazz standard.

 Critical reception

 My Spanish Heart received a five-star review from DownBeat magazine.